- Digital Programs

 The Jewish Art collection of the Magnes provides a vivid depiction of the processes of Jewish integration into modern secular life since the mid-nineteenth century, and documents the ongoing ...

-The Magnes Collection is a unique source of primary evidence about Jewish life in the global Diaspora in virtually all of its aspects.
-It documents the intersection of the material and spiritual ...
+The Magnes Collection is a unique source of primary evidence about Jewish life in the Global Diaspora.
+Objects included here serve as testaments to the intersection of the material and spiritual ...